Who is 'The Iceman' Wim Hof?

 Wim Hof's extraordinary achievements

-“The Iceman” Wim Hof has not only helped advance scientific understanding, but also accomplished extraordinary feats of human endurance, including 21 Guinness World Records.
-Below are some of his most memorable achievements.
+Wim Hof has not only helped advance scientific understanding, but also accomplished extraordinary feats of human endurance.
+Across his decades of dancing with the cold, the Iceman set 26 world records, and broke a Guinness World Record 18 times.
+Some of his most memorable achievements include:

 - Swimming underneath ice for 66 meters